 The chances that some of your partners are using a format that your systems cannot understand are high, so you need to have a solution in place that can translate the information into a format that your systems can understand.

 This is an overwhelming task that can be fixed by adapting to a data integration solution that can map the information from the document sent and translate it to the preferred format.

 EDI is well-established and used across many organizations and industries.
 Nevertheless, there are still concerns regarding information sharing with partners.

 Such concerns are the lack of trust, the risk of the information being exploited due to breaches in security, as well as there, are potential legal problems too due to organizational or governmental regulations.

-Our ultimate goal is to simplify how you deal with your EDI transactions and minimize your costs.
+Youredi is the leading provider of data connectivity solutions for logistics and global supply chains.
+Our ultimate goal is to simplify how you deal with your data flows, including EDI transactions, and minimize your costs.